Chart Color Schemes

 Infrastructure

-Sorrento has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Sorrento has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that could affect this region.
-Notable ones include Harbour Rise Masterplanned Community (in its final stages), Sorrento Quay Mixed-Use Development, Ora Sorrento, and Seacrest Village Redevelopment.
-The following list highlights those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects that could impact this region.
+Notable projects include Harbour Rise Masterplanned Community (final stages), Sorrento Quay Mixed-Use Development, Ora Sorrento, and Seacrest Village Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.